 2. Partnership

 A Partnership in the Philippines requires two or more people who agree to contribute assets, with the intent of dividing profits among all parties involved.
-A structure can be chosen as in the case with limited or unlimited liabilities.
-For partnerships, registration is required with the Securities and Exchange Commission.
+A structure can be chosen, as in the case of limited or unlimited liabilities.
+Registration is required with the Securities and Exchange Commission for partnerships.

 3. Corporation